nevma/wordpress-staging/FAQ.md

 string replacements in the staging website occur against the HTTPS protocol.

 Beware of the plugins that the `app` deactivates in the staging environment.

+The `app` is unable to detect and take into account any custom `.htaccess` modifications.